cyberark/conjur/docs/tutorials/integrations/nginx.md

 secrets.
 Setting up Conjur and TLS without the appropriate expertise is like packing your own parachute and jumping out of a plane.

-That doesn't mean you shoud close the tab and walk away.
+That doesn't mean you should close the tab and walk away.
 It means you should get in touch with us and your own security team so we can ensure that you can employ Conjur successfully.

 [authn]: https://www.conjur.org/api.html#authentication-authenticate-post
 [secret-get]: https://www.conjur.org/api.html#secrets-retrieve-a-secret-get

-## Using Nginx To Proxy Traffic With TLS To Conjur
+## Using NGINX To Proxy Traffic With TLS To Conjur

-[Nginx][nginx] is a web proxy that's Free Software and easy to configure.
-This tutorial will show you how to use Docker to install Conjur and Nginx and configure them to provide Conjur with TLS.
+[NGINX][NGINX] is a web proxy that's Free Software and easy to configure.
+This tutorial will show you how to use Docker to install Conjur and NGINX and configure them to provide Conjur with TLS.

 ### Prerequisites